The following is a list of essential equipment that you are required to bring and carry on your walk.

 - PVC waterproof raincoat with hood, no pockets. (weighs approximately 500gms)

 - Cotton sleep sheet (weighs approximately 500gms).
-Required for multi share only.
+Required for multi share rooms - these are supplied at the lodges and must be carried on the Greenstone section of the Grand Traverse only.

 Watch the video to see what we suggest you pack to walk in on track.